-The prayer leader stands at the front in the middle of the men's section, then the men line up in a straight rank across the mosque immediately behind him until the first row is completely full.
-Then the second row starts from the middle and fills to both side beacon.
+When Muhammad wanted to call the Muslims to prayer, he asked the Abyssinian Muslim, Bilal, who had a powerful voice, to climb to the roof of a nearby building and make the adhan.
+In time, this led to people calling the adhan from the roof of the mosque and an external set of stairs was sometimes built into one wall.
+This developed into the building of a tower from which the adhan was called.
+It was called a minaret from the Arabic manara, which is a lighthouse or tower containing a fire beacon.
 The minaret served three purposes: it provided an elevated position for the adhan, it acted as a sign of the presence of a mosque that could be seen from a distance to guide people, and, in difficult times, it could serve as a watchtower.